usaid-cs/yesterday-i-learned/linux.md

 1. [`v`/`V`/`Ctrl+v`](http://vim.wikia.com/wiki/Cut/copy_and_paste_using_visual_selection) is vim's visual select.
 You can cut/copy/paste, but can't "type over" the selection, though.
 1. This one weird trick speeds up your ubuntu 16.04 installation (and possibly any linux installation): [`echo "performance" | sudo tee /sys/devices/system/cpu/cpu*/cpufreq/scaling_governor`](https://askubuntu.com/a/22950)
 1. Not only should you encrypt a PGP message using the recipient's public key (so only that guy can decrypt it), you should also *sign* the message using your secret key (so only you could have written it).
+1. Change your gpg/pgp password using [the `passwd` subcommand](https://www.cyberciti.biz/faq/linux-unix-gpg-change-passphrase-command/) after you enter the `edit-key` interface.
+Remember to `save`.

 ## Tmux